 1947, 16mm, color, silent

 Because of its business and housing content, we believe this 16mm color amateur film of scenes in and around Athens was made by Joel A. Weir who was, at that time, Executive Director of the Athens Housing Authority as well as Director of the Athens Chamber of Commerce (1931-1949).
-This short clip (14 mins.) is excerpted from the full film (approx. 45 mins.) and is silent.

 We date the original film to 1947 because the films screening at the downtown theaters--the Ritz, the Georgia, and the Palace--are "The Dark Corner" (released in April 1946), "The Jolson Story" (released in October 1946), "The Razor's Edge" (released in December 1946), and "Valley of Fear" (released in February 1947).
 The two earlier films may have taken some time to get to Athens after their initial New York and Los Angeles premieres.